AndrewShf/AndrewShf.github.io/pages/about.markdown

 # About me

 Hello, this is Haifeng Shi.
 I am currently a fourth-year student at [Southwest Jiaotong University][swjtu], majoring in Computer Science and Technology.
-As an undergraduate student, I have broad interests in CS, including Data Mining, Artificial Intelligence, Computer Music, and Algorithm.
-In a long run, my ambition is to find a research-related job and give back to opensource community by making useful projects.
+As an undergraduate student, the journey of my exploration is more like *BFS* rather than *DFS*.
+In a long run, my ambition is to find a research-related job and give back to open source community by making useful projects.

 Here is my [R&eacute;sum&eacute;][r]